Nigglea/sednet_pytorch/README.md

 # Polyphonic Sound event detection network implemented in Pytorch
-Repository to host a degree project for Acoustic Civil Engineering.
+Repository to host a degree project for Acoustic Civil Engineering & MsC in Informatics.

 ## Database
 pending.